For other regions or specializations, see the Fieldwork Opportunities page on the Institute's website.

 - Deutsche Archaeologische Institut Istanbul.
 Again you can get to German-related archaeological project information there.

-- The Netherlands Historical and Archaeological Institute, Istanbul: "a non-profit making academic research institute based in Istanbul and is affiliated to the Netherlands Institute for the Near East (NINO), which is based at Leiden University in the Netherlands.
-They do exist, have a good library in Istanbul, but their website is defunct.
+- The Netherlands Historical and Archaeological Institute, Istanbul: "a non-profit making academic research institute based in Istanbul and is affiliated with the Netherlands Institute for the Near East (NINO), which is based at Leiden University in the Netherlands.
+They have a good library in Istanbul.

 - TAY Project.
 Attempting to create a collaborative chronological database/inventory of archaeological sites in Turkey.

-- AJA's latest report on Archaeology in Turkey.
-AJA 107 (2003) 71-104.
-British Institute of Archaeology at Ankara's publication Anatolian archaeology : reports on research conducted in Turkey available at the Rock.
+- American Journal of Archaeology articles on Turkey, including the Archaeology in Turkey, 2004-2005 newsletter (AJA 111.2, 2007).
+British Institute of Archaeology at Ankara's publication Anatolian archaeology: reports on research conducted in Turkey (1996-2010) is available at the Rockefeller Library.

 - Kerkenes Dag Project: Archaeological survey and excavations of an Iron age mountain-top settlement in the East-Central Anatolian plateau.
 Usually open to new graduate and undergraduate students to work as volunteers.

 - Euchaita/Avkat Archaeological Project, Princeton University (now complete).

 - Göksu Archaeological Project: archaeological survey located in a remote area of the Taurus Mountains of southern Turkey, between the modern cities of Mut and Karaman.

 - Kilise Tepe: Rescue Excavation in the Göksu Valley, Turkey.
 (An interesting report from the site: Contextual Analysis of the Use of Space at Two Near Eastern Bronze Age Sites, Part 3: The Excavations at Kilise Tepe (1994-98) by J. N. Postgate (1998).)